luongnguyen1805/hello-world/README.md

-Let re-cap "Hello world" for different languages.
+Re-cap "Hello world" for different languages.

-And try to understand Build-System and Run-System behind those.
+Try to understand Build-System and Run-System behind those.

 No need to install big-big-big IDE.